-Explaining the impact on users due to the end of support for CentOS Linux!
+Explaining the impact on users of the end of support for CentOS Linux!

 table of contents